archnim/silex/README.md

 # Silex binary library

-## A quit simple and intuitive way to handdle binary dat
+## A quit simple and intuitive way to handdle binary data